 In addition to our more formal qualifications at Key Stage four we also offer an extension opportunity for our Academically Most Able and Talented students – Silver Arts Award is a Level 2 qualification accredited by Trinity College, London and builds on the skills acquired in year 9 on the Bronze Award.
 Students meet with their advisor once a half term and then work independently on the course, which is designed by them!
 It allows students to gain experience in areas which interest them and which they might not have been able to fit in with their options.

 At Key Stage five we have designed our curriculum to meet the needs of all students, with a range of academic and vocational qualifications, including A level, BTEC Subsidiary/National Diploma and Arts Award ‘enrichment’ courses across a range of performing arts and sports subjects.
-We also offer the academic element of post-16 education for students securing places at the AFC Sudbury Football Academy.

 See our sixth form pages for more information.